Pellissippi State Community College

-Pellissippi State Community College (Pellissippi State) is a public community college based in Knox and Blount counties in Tennessee.
+Pellissippi State Community College (Pellissippi State or PSTCC) is a public community college based in Knox and Blount Counties in Tennessee.
 It is operated by the Tennessee Board of Regents.
 The college's main campus is located in west Knox County.
 There are four satellite campuses in the surrounding area.
 Pellissippi State was named Pellissippi State Technical Community College until July 1, 2009.
 It is the successor to the former State Technical Institute at Knoxville ("STIK"), founded in 1974.

 Campus

-Pellissippi State Community College operates five campuses, as of Spring 2021, spread across the Knox County and Blount County area, including:
+Pellissippi State Community College operates four campuses, as of Fall 2024, spread across the Knox County and Blount County area, including: